HardlyDifficult/Tutorials/Chapter6.md

 ## Add a win condition

+The goal of the game is to save the beautiful mushroom.
+For level 1, that means getting close - but before you actually reach it the evil cloud is going to carry the shroom up to level 2.

+Here we detect the end of the game, but the cloud animation will be added later in the tutorial.

 <details><summary>How</summary>

  - Create an empty GameObject named "WinArea".
- - Add a BoxCollider2D sized to cover the area that when entered will end the level.
+   - Add a **BoxCollider2D** sized to cover the area that when entered will end the level.
      - Check Is Trigger.
+   - Create a Layer "WinArea":
+     - Configure the collision matrix to only support WinArea <-> Player collisions.
+     - Assign the layer to the WinArea GameObject.
    - Add a sprite to lure the character to the win area.
-Make it a child of the WinArea.
 We are using **spritesheet_jumper_26** with Order in Layer -3.
+     - Make it a child of the WinArea.

 <img src="http://i.imgur.com/WuW9hPk.png" width=300px />